vaibhavb/vitraag/_posts/2024/2024-09-07-jain-links.md

 # Michammi Dukkadam
 ![Micchami Dukhdam](/assets/images/2024/2024-samvatsari.jpg)

-Over the past year, if I have hurt your feelings knowingly or un-knowingly in any way or form, **please forgive me – Michammi Dukham, Khamat Khamana. **I sincerely wish that you will also forgive my shortcomings.
+Over the past year, if I have hurt your feelings knowingly or unknowingly in any way or form, please forgive me – Michammi Dukham (मिच्छामि दुक्कडम्), Khamat Khamana (खमत खामना).
+I sincerely wish that you will also forgive my shortcomings.

 ### So why ask for forgiveness?
 Well, this is season of “Shyamapana festival”.
 Shyamapana is a festival of forgiveness; its popular among folks of Jain faith.
 This day is a culmination of a weeklong fest of repentance called “Paryushan”.
 To quote an article :